 200,000 — the number of avocados one could grow with our university’s annual water consumption of 62.5 million liters (2019 est.).
 Our tip: It is up to each of us to use water sparingly and responsibly.
 We should also inform ourselves about, and raise public awareness of, the so-called “hidden” water usage (amount of water required in manufacturing products and foods).

 15,000 — the number of complete basketball games that could be played over the course of the 10,000 hours (2019 est.) WU students contribute annually to Volunteering@WU in supporting youth from disadvantaged socioeconomic backgrounds with afterschool tutoring and joint music performances.
 Our tip: Become a study- or music buddy!
 We guarantee you will learn more than you teach.

 3 — how many Taipei 101 towers one could cover using the 1.5km of tactile paving on the WU campus that helps people with visual impairments.
 WU also operates 90 audio induction loop systems in its lecture halls and event rooms to stream directly to the hearing aids of the hearing impaired.
-In addition, there are more than a 100 barrier-free restrooms and showers (2019 est.).
-Our tip: Think about how you can contribute to fostering inclusive study and work environments at WU.
-And spread the word to incoming students about the existence of the BeAble program!
+There are more than a 100 barrier-free restrooms and showers.
+Our tip: Think about how you can contribute to fostering inclusive study, work environments at WU and the BeAble program!

 1989 — the year the first female professor at WU, Renate Rathmayr, was appointed at the Institute for Slavic Languages.
 Today, 29% of WU professors are women (see here).
 To keep this number growing, the Female Scholar Program supports early career researchers, and the Wise Women of WU mentors WU alumnae on career planning.
 Our tip: Insights on gender sensitive language usage are provided in WU’s official guideline (in English and German).
 Have a look!